-Eyes on the road, and on the future - the REYEDR story
+Eyes on the road, and on the future

 I am a self-confessed, pitiful moped owner.
 In my one and a half years of owning a speedy red scooter, the extent of its journeying has been to university each day (one left turn and 3km of straight road away from home) or to my nearest supermarket (one straight road and one right turn away from home).
 My incredibly mundane adventures stem from one issue - my appalling sense of direction.